-- The use of a common language to improve communication between health professionals, and between healthcare systems and their patients - The use of language suitable to educate the well public about the condition - The establishment of criteria and thresholds beyond which intervention is recommended - Provision of criteria to determine eligibility for inclusion in a clinical trial
+- The use of a common language to improve communication between health professionals, and between healthcare systems and their patients - The use of language suitable to educate the well public about the condition - The establishment of criteria and thresholds beyond which intervention is recommended - Provision of criteria to determine eligibility for inclusion in a clinical trial, audit or assessment

-Often, a single description is unable to fulfil all of these purposes.
-For example, in a complex condition like sepsis (which can affect multiple organ systems, can strike at any age and can occur as a result of almost any infection caused by a vast range of pathogens) it is likely that any 'official' and necessarily precise definition using a wide array of criteria would be operationally challenging to deliver at the bedside.
+A single description can't fulfil all of these purposes.
+In a complex condition like sepsis (which can affect multiple organ systems, can strike at any age and can occur as a result of almost any infection caused by a vast range of pathogens) it's likely that any 'official' and necessarily precise definition using a wide array of criteria would be operationally challenging to deliver at the bedside.
 Thus, for sepsis, we have multiple components to our definition.
-This chapter will describe the definitions of sepsis in non-pregnant adults, and will draw on the recommendations of the Task Force for the Third International Consensus Definitions for sepsis and septic shock (known as 'Sepsis-3' and published in 2016), together with operational 'bedside' solutions proposed jointly by the UK Sepsis Trust and by the National Institute for Health and Care Excellence (NICE) in National Guideline NG51, also published in 2016.
-From 2019, NICE have endorsed the UKST Clinical Tools.
+This chapter will describe the definitions of sepsis in non-pregnant adults, and will draw on the recommendations of the Task Force for the Third International Consensus Definitions for sepsis and septic shock (known as 'Sepsis-3' and published in 2016), together with operational 'bedside' solutions proposed by the Academy of Medical Royal Colleges in 2022.

-No definition is currently perfect, and we do not yet enjoy the routine adoption of any one set of crtieria to prompt either a screen for sepsis or treatment for sepsis, although a 2019 APPG on Sepsis report showed that over 90% of English hospitals use Red Flag Sepsis criteria.
-Organisations may elect to choose between various strategies- we have attempted to make clear where alternatives are available within this chapter.
+No definition is currently perfect, and we do not yet enjoy the routine adoption of any one set of criteria to prompt either a screen for sepsis or treatment for sepsis.
+Where it is felt it will add clarity, we make reference to now historic aspects of sepsis definitions.
+For example, 'Red Flag Sepsis', an operational tool put forward by the UK Sepsis Trust in 2015 and endorsed by the National Institute for Health and Care Excellence (NICE) in 2016, applied individual 'red flag' clinical criteria to a patient with a NEWS2 score of 5 or above (or who appeared unwell to a health professional) to empower clinicians to treat as sepsis.
+In line with the 2022 Academy of Medical Royal Colleges guidance, we have now simplified Red Flag Sepsis to empower action in patients with a NEWS2 score of 7 or higher.
 Precision is not always possible.
 From a patient's perspective, and often that of an organisation, the difference between sepsis and a severe infection requiring hospital admission for intravenous antibiotics is somewhat semantic!